Great Light On The Street

-If you don’t know how to do these things, please try my Ultimate Beginners Course.
+If you don’t know how to do these things, please try my Masterclass in Photography.
 Over 5 weeks it will explain all of this, plus the camera controls you need and those you don't, composition and much much more.

 It costs less than a used lens and has 100% guarantee, so stop looking for hacks and shortcuts, invest a little time and money and upgrade your skills, not your camera.

 Mike's 7 Blocks of Photography course gave me so much inspiration.
 I see compositions and light I never noticed and best of all...
 Im aware of them and Im triggerhappy to shoot them.
 Worth every single penny !!!